Making HTTP Requests in Node.js With node-fetch

 When developing web applications, we don’t actually build everything from scratch.
 We may sometimes want to “outsource” certain tasks.
-For this, we can use APIs from other websites that offer services that we want to integrate into our application without lifting a finger!
+For this, we can use APIs from other websites that offer services that we integrate into our application without lifting a finger!

-Making HTTP Requests in Node.js with node-fetch
+Making HTTP Fetch Requests With node-fetch

-Getting Started with the node-fetch Module in Node.js
+Getting Started with node-fetch Module

 $ npm init -y

-If any error happens, make sure that you have Node.js installed on your system.
 If you successfully see a package.json file created with the above-shown default configurations, let’s move on to step 2.

 Step 2: Create the index.js file where we will write code for performing requests and response operations.